 - The state winning senior team will be the high scoring team at the state contest.
 Ties will be broken on the basis of reasons scores.

-- The state top winning team and county Extension agent coach will receive an expense-paid trip to National 4-H Poultry Judging Contest, Louisville, KY.
+- The state top winning team agent/coach will receive funds to support travel to National 4-H Poultry Judging Contest, Louisville, KY.

-- The top four members of the Senior state winning team and high individual, will become Master 4-H'ers and will travel to State 4-H Congress after lunch on the last full day.
-They will attend the Annual Banquet and spend the night.
-Banquet meal and lodging expenses will be paid.
-Mileage is not covered.
+- The top four members of the Senior state winning team and high individual, will become Master 4-H'ers and will travel to State 4-H Congress.